Tennessee State Route 10

-State Route 10 (SR 10) is a south–north route from the Alabama state line in Lincoln County, Tennessee to the Kentucky state line in Macon County.
+State Route 10 (SR 10) is a south–north route from the Alabama state line in Lincoln County to the Kentucky state line in Macon County.

 For most of the highway's length, it is an unsigned designation for US 231.

 Route description

-Alabama to Murfreesboro
+Alabama to Shelbyville

 SR 10 begins at the Alabama state line in Lincoln County, just north of Hazel Green, Alabama, where it is the unsigned companion route of US 231/US 431.
 The highway then goes north through farmland and countryside and has an intersection with SR 275 before going through Park City and crossing a ridge into Fayetteville.
 Once in Fayetteville, it has a Y-intersection with SR 110 before going through a major business and coming to an intersection with US 64 Bypass (US 64 Byp.).
 Here, US 431 continues straight into downtown while US 231/SR 10 turns east to follow US 64 Byp. to the south.
-It then curves to the north before coming to an intersection with US 64/SR 15/SR 50, where US 64 Byp. ends separate and US 231/SR 10 continues north through some farmland before climbing on top of Chestnut Ridge to cross into Moore County.
+It then curves to the north before coming to an intersection with US 64/SR 15/SR 50, where US 64 Bypass ends separate and US 231/SR 10 continues north through some farmland before climbing on top of Chestnut Ridge to cross into Moore County.

-US 231/SR 10 then intersects and has a short concurrency with SR 129 as it straddles the county line with Lincoln County before crossing into Bedford County.
+US 231/SR 10 then intersects and has a short concurrency with SR 129 as it straddles the Lincoln–Moore County before crossing into Bedford County.
 The route then lowers down off Chestnut Ridge and goes through more farmland and has a crossing of the Duck River before entering Shelbyville.
 It first goes through some suburbs before having a Y-intersection and running concurrently with SR 64/SR 130 and entering downtown.
 SR 64/SR 130 then separates and turns east at an intersection with SR 82/SR 387 (Lane Parkway), and SR 82 joins the concurrency before curving to the east and then turning north again to have an intersection with US 41A/SR 16.
 US 231/SR 10/SR 82 then passes through the northern part of town and some suburbs before having an interchange with SR 437 (Shelbyville Bypass).
 It also passes by Bomar Field, Shelbyville's airport, before leaving Shelbyville.
 The highway then passes just east of Fosterville before SR 82 separates and goes east, while US 231/SR 10 heads north through more farmland and eventually crosses into Rutherford County.